M0hit1029/GenEx/README.md

 1. Upload documents (PDF, DOCX, XLSX) or media (audio/video).
 2. AI-powered extraction of clear and structured requirements.
-3. Categorization into functional and non-functional requirements.
+3. Categorization into functional and non-functional requirements with MoSCoW prioritization.
 4. Role-based access and user management.
 5. Visualization of extracted requirements.